dazzzed/ng-store/projects/ng-store/README.md

 Go to the `actions.service.ts` inside your new store module, import the service in your app that makes the http requests and call it in the loadMethod inside this actions service.

-Now you can create more actions (update, delete, create) for your entity and by calling the respective mutation you'll ahve the app state always updated.
+Now you can create more actions (update, delete, create) for your entity and by calling the respective mutation you'll have the app state always updated.

-You can also, in the `getters.service`, create more specific or filtered getters with rxjs operators from the main state of your entity and use it to have your templates always updated by interpolating the getter observable with the async pipe in your components template:
+You can also, in the `getters.service`, create more specific or filtered getters with rxjs operators from the main state of your entity and use it to have your templates always updated by interpolating the getter observable with the async pipe in your component's template:

 In your component's `.ts` file: